 Strange or risqué French phrases

-- Mon gros (M), ma grosse (F): My fat one – don’t be offended, it’s a very common term of endearment in French
+- Mon gros (M), ma grosse (F): My fat one – don’t be offended, it’s generally a common term of endearment in French

-- Ma quéquette: A childish or cute name for penis, like willy.
+- Ma quéquette: A cringeworthy word for penis.

 - Mon minou: My kitty – this is especially used by older generations as the term has grown sexual undertones (minou = pussycat)